time-link/timelink-kleio/README.md

 * Check current version with `make show-current` or `make show-last`
 * Tag image with semantic versioning
-  * if new image is stable version do `make tag-multi-stable` (this also tags latest commit with last version number)
+  * if new image is stable version do `make tag-multi-stable` (this also tags latest commit with last version number).
+Move current code to `stable`directory in `tests`.
   * if new image to be latest do `make tag-multi-latest`